lsubel/amam/README.md

 Try it on http://sheak90.github.io/amam.

 The `master` branch is used for the basic application and is runnable by itself in the browser.
 The `phonegap` branch contains phonegap specific fields.
+The `gh-pages` branch is used for the static hosting of the application (link above).

 ## Credit
 * [CSS Modal](https://drublic.github.io/css-modal/) by Hans Christian Reinl